SonarQubeCommunity/sonar-erlang/README.md

 ### Run an Analysis with the SonarQube Scanner (recommended method)
 To run an analysis of your Erlang project, use the SonarQube Scanner.
 A sample project is available on GitHub: https://github.com/SonarSource/sonar-scanning-examples/tree/master/sonarqube-scanner

 ### Run an Analysis with other Analyzers
 Maven and Ant can also be used to launch analysis on Erlang projects.

+The plugin has been tested to work with SonarQube Community Version `7.9.4`

 ## Development

-The project uses Maven and JDK version 8 and above.
+The project uses `Maven 3` and `JDK 11` and above.

 ### Build